godfrednkayamba/yaspgpasswordpolicy/README.md

 - define a password reuse policy
 - define the number of authentication failure allowed before a user is banned

 This extension provides all the checks as configurable parameters.
 The default configuration settings, will not enforce any complex checks and will try to allow most of the credentials.
-By using `SET credcheck.<check-name> TO <some value>;` command, enforce new settings for the credential checks.
+By using `SET yaspgpasswordpolicy.<check-name> TO <some value>;` command, enforce new settings for the credential checks.
 The settings can only be changed by a superuser.

 ### [Installation](#installation)

-To install the credcheck extension you need a PostgreSQL version upper than 10 but if you want to use the Password Reuse Policy feature the minimum version required is 12.
+To install the yaspgpasswordpolicy extension you need a PostgreSQL version upper than 10 but if you want to use the Password Reuse Policy feature the minimum version required is 12.